Investigations hub Nutrition notice / 504 Ontario vs provinces News desk The Case Evidence Method

 2024-06-18 — OCI 2023-24 repeats findings.
 Correctional Investigator: Indigenous incarceration a "national disgrace."
 (OCI Annual Report 2023-24)

 "Fifteen years of documented warnings.
 Four binding court judgments.
 104 coroner's recommendations.
 The mass resignation of an advisory panel.
 And still the conditions Canada accepts for its own citizens sit below the treaty floor it owes its enemies.
 The people who made those choices have names.
-The people who continue to make them have names." — TENET5 Investigation, Accountability Chain Analysis
+The people who continue to make them have names." — TENET5, Accountability Chain Analysis

 Ralph Goodale